kiba/Writings/fac/chp3_new_partner.md

 It turned out that it was just a talk.

-There, I learned the name of her world, Chikyuu, she called it, then I learned the name of her country, Anthem.
+There, I learned the name of her world, Chikyuu, and the name of her country, Anthem.

 I swore that Chikyuu sounded Japanese, but she insisted very strongly that it was English.

-Anyway, even though she doesn't believe my story(still big on the whole stasis escapee theory), she decided to humor me.
+In exchange, she decided to humor me on my story, despite her belief I was a criminal escapee.

 I told her the name of my planet and my nation's name.
 Funny enough, she thought America sound like [untranslatable], but I insisted that it was an English word.
 It went deeper from there, though I didn't tell much.
 It was mostly Rin's.

 A terrorist group on Chikyuu's moon, Tsuki, exploded a powerful exotic bomb, throwing up a lot of materials, much of which fell into the planet.
-Some of those materials then react in the atmosphere, causing chain reactions, much of which was very bad for the biosphere.
+Some of those materials then react in the atmosphere, causing chain reactions, much of which was very bad for the biosphere and the civilization on the planet.

-The end result wasn't pretty.
+The results were plain; lot of very dead people and ruined infrastructure.
+Rin speculated that it might have ended her civilization, since she was never rescued after five thousand years.

 There was no mention of the Grimm or Salem or the word Remnant.
 I assumed everything else come after the disaster.

 **Day 99**

 We got into a nasty argument and shouting match about breaching the surface.
-She strongly disagree and she doesn't believe in this whole nonsense about the Grimm.
+She didn't believe that the Grimm could possibly exists.

 Regardless of what she said, I will not breach the surface until I have overwhelming DAKKA.